 Queen Street Town Centre c1955 Reproduced courtesy of Francis Frith.

 The "Kinema" cinema complex can clearly be seen to the right.
-It was opened prior to 1934.

 It had a 16 feet wide proscenium and was equipped with a British Acoustic(BA) sound system.